Department of Neuroscience

 Assistant Professor of Anesthesiology

-PHD University of CA San Diego 2004
+Doctor of Philosophy, University of California San Diego, 2004

-Martha B. Han, PHD
+Martha B. Han, Ph.D.

 Assistant Professor of Neuroscience (primary appointment)

-Timothy E. Holy, MA, PHD
+Timothy E. Holy, M.A., Ph.D.

 Professor of Neuroscience (primary appointment)